 “To date, the fishermen involved have not receive the compensation balance of more than RM3,000 as promised and the permanent resettlement for fishermen in Butterworth consisting of quarters and fishermen's jetty are yet to be fulfilled,” he said.

-In the meantime, the Penang Fisheries Department today denied allegations that the death of thousands of fish raised in cages in Teluk Bahang waters was caused by poisoning and pollution as stated in recent viral social media.
+In the meantime, the Penang Fisheries Department yesterday denied allegations that the death of thousands of fish raised in cages in Teluk Bahang waters was caused by poisoning and pollution as gone viral on the social media recently.

-The department, in a statement, said the true cause of the deaths was still being investigated by the University Science Malaysia’s Centre for Marine and Coastal studies (Cemacs) and the Department of Environment. - Bernama
+The department, in a statement, said the true cause of the deaths was still being investigated by the University Science Malaysia’s Centre for Marine and Coastal studies (CEMACS) and the Department of Environment.